Can you get a medical cannabis card for chronic back pain in the UK?

 However, holding a medical cannabis card does offer a certain level of protection, as it is a document that shows you are legally allowed to possess and take medical cannabis.

-Most medical cannabis cards will display:
+Most medical cannabis cards will display the following:

 • Your photo